I'm a Health Editor who's tried 100's of shoes - these are officially the best gym trainers you can buy

 Won't be the easiest to wear if you're not used to carbon plate shoes.

 I've been hearing the hype about these ASICS running trainers since they launched and can confirm having tested that they are seriously speedy.
 They've been specifically designed to help you take longer strides and conserve energy while running, but are impressively light and easy to wear, too.
-Invest in these trainers for a comfortable, stable pair of trainers which have an energetic midsole foam and propulsive carbon plat to help you push your pace.
+Invest in these trainers for a comfortable, stable pair of trainers which have an energetic midsole foam and propulsive carbon plate to help you push your pace.

 Do note, though - as they have carbon plate technology in the sole, they're designed specifically with running in mind.
 These aren't your best option for strength training or day-to-day sessions,